kylestetz/CLNDR/README.md

     day: 'day',
     empty: 'empty'
   },

+  // custom classes to avoid styling issues. pass in only the
+  // classnames that you wish to override.
+  // these are the defaults.
+  classes: {
+    today: "today",
+    event: "event",
+    past: "past",
+    lastMonth: "last-month",
+    nextMonth: "next-month",
+    adjacentMonth: "adjacent-month",
+    inactive: "inactive"
+  }

   // click callbacks! the keyword 'this' is set to the clndr instance in all callbacks.
   clickEvents: {
     // fired whenever a calendar box is clicked.